aws/aws-cdk-rfcs/text/0064-asset-garbage-collection.md

 As customers continue to adopt the CDK and grow their CDK applications over time, their asset buckets/repositories grow as well.
 At least one customer has [reported](<https://github.com/aws/aws-cdk-rfcs/issues/64#issuecomment-897548306>) 0.5TB of assets in their staging bucket.
-Most of these assets are orphaned and can be safely removed.
+Most of these assets are unused and can be safely removed.

 ### Why should we _not_ do this?